HKU-BAL/Clair/README.md

 (output homozygous variants only).
 * **Haploid Sensitive Mode** - Use `--haploid_sensitive` option for haploid samples \
 (output all variants except variants with genotype 1/2).
-* **Choosing genome sequences and positions for variant calling** - callVarBamParallel by default will generate commonds for chromosome {1..22},X,Y (insensible to the "chr" prefix).
-To call variants in other sequences, you can either input via option `--bed_fn` your own BED file with three columns including the target sequence names, starting positions and ending positions, or use the option `--includingAllContigs` to include all sequences in the input FASTA file.
+* **Choosing genome sequences and positions for variant calling** - callVarBamParallel by default will generate commands for chromosome {1..22},X,Y (insensible to the "chr" prefix).
+To call variants in other sequences, you can either input via the option `--bed_fn` your own BED file with three columns including the target sequence names, starting positions and ending positions, or use the option `--includingAllContigs` to include all sequences in the input FASTA file.
 If you work on a non-human sample, please always use a BED file or the `--includingAllContigs` option to define the sequences you want Clair to work on.
 * **For more accurate Indel calling** - You may consider using the `--pysam_for_all_indel_bases` option for more accurate Indel results.
 On Illumina data and PacBio CCS data, the option requires 20% to 50% longer running time.
 On ONT data, Clair can run up to ten times slower, while the improvement in accuracy is not significant.
 ##### Other considerations
 * **Setting an appropriate allele frequency cutoff** - Please refer to [About Setting the Alternative Allele Frequency Cutoff](#about-setting-the-alternative-allele-frequency-cutoff)
 * **Check for incomplete (unfinished) VCF files** - Incomplete VCF files happens when 'out of memory' or other errors occur.
 The command in the example finds for a newline at the end of the VCF files, and regenerate the incomplete files.
-* **Disabling GPU: Clair uses CPU for varaint calling** - To avoid the tensorflow library from using GPU, `CUDA_VISIBLE_DEVICES=""` makes GPUs invisible to Clair so it will only use CPU for variant calling.
+* **Disabling GPU: Clair uses CPU for variant calling** - To avoid the tensorflow library from using GPU, `CUDA_VISIBLE_DEVICES=""` makes GPUs invisible to Clair so it will only use CPU for variant calling.
 Please notice that unless you want to run `commands.sh` in serial, you cannot use GPU because one running copy of Clair will occupy all available memory of a GPU.
 While the bottleneck of `callVarBam` is at the `CreateTensor` script, which only runs on CPU, the effect of GPU accelerate is insignificant (roughly just about 15% faster).
-But if you have multiple GPU cards in your system, and you want to utilize them in variant calling, you may want split the `commands.sh` in to parts, and run the parts by firstly `export CUDA_VISIBLE_DEVICES="$i"`, where `$i` is an integer from 0 identifying the ID of the GPU to be used.
+But if you have multiple GPU cards in your system, and you want to utilize them in variant calling, you may want to split the `commands.sh` into parts, and run the parts by firstly `export CUDA_VISIBLE_DEVICES="$i"`, where `$i` is an integer from 0 identifying the ID of the GPU to be used.
 * **Concatenating results** - `vcfcat` and `bgziptabix` commands are from [vcflib](https://github.com/vcflib/vcflib), and are installed by default.

 ---